Live Call Replay:

 Our base case is for some alleviation of oil transportation constraints in coming days or weeks, with a small but real risk the conflict lingers through the summer.
 As we weigh these risks, we emphasize economic fundamentals were strong as we entered this conflict.
 While we await resolution and evaluate emerging opportunities and risks, we encourage investors to take this opportunity to evaluate their long-term investment plan relative to risk tolerance.
 Through this evaluation we encourage the following three actions:

 1. Confirm target allocation and rebalance if needed.
 If you and your wealth professional find you are in the wrong allocation, begin a plan to rebalance your portfolio into the correct allocation.
 Equity market volatility can often uncover a new understanding of personal risk tolerance.
-Additionally, bond yields remain high relative to the past 15 years, often allowing you to reduce their portfolio risk while remaining on track for your plan.
+Additionally, bond yields remain high relative to the past 15 years, often allowing you to reduce portfolio risk while remaining on track for your plan.

 2. If holding excess cash, consider a phased approach to investing.
 If you are on the sidelines or find yourself with excess cash, current volatility presents an opportunity to start dollar-cost averaging into your portfolio.
 Use the opportunity of the decline in global equity markets to build toward your target position over the next few months.

 3. Address diversification gaps deliberately.
-If you find you are missing asset classes, such as foreign stocks, smaller U.S. companies, global infrastructure or credit oriented fixed income, such as residential mortgage-backed securities or high yield municipal bonds, plan your transition now and begin a measured plan to rebalance now.
+If you find you are missing asset classes, such as foreign stocks, smaller U.S. companies, global infrastructure or credit oriented fixed income, such as residential mortgage-backed securities or high-yield municipal bonds, plan your transition now and begin a measured plan to rebalance now.
 We see significant forward opportunities across these asset classes and recent volatility offers an opportunity to add these diversified opportunities to your investment portfolio.

 If you have questions about how current conditions relate to your plan, contact your wealth professional to review risk alignment, liquidity needs and any planned rebalancing decisions.